Top 10 Business Intelligence Software Tools

 7. Zoho Analytics

-Pros: Budget-friendly, integrates well with Zoho suite.
+Pros: Budget-friendly, integrates well with the Zoho suite.

 8. Qlik Sense

-Pros: Excellent real-time processing, strong mobile support.
+Pros: Strong real-time processing, solid mobile support.

 Cons: Complex setup, higher costs for advanced features.